Martin

 depleted region (see FIGS. 31 and 32), making water recovery

 difficult.
-Increasing the applied voltage increases the depletion
+Increasing the applied voltage increases the

-region but decreases the efficiency.
-Consequently, optimization of
+depletion region but decreases the efficiency.
+Consequently,

-Though water desalination and purification have been specifically
+Though water desalination and purification have been

-surfactant-stabilized colloids or inverse micelles in a non-polar
+segregation of surfactant-stabilized colloids or inverse

-solvent, where an electrode is substituted for the membrane.
-For
+substituted for the membrane.
+For example, electrophoretic

-by E-Ink (Cambridge, Mass.) for the Amazon Kindle electronic
+Mass.) for the Amazon Kindle electronic reader include black and

-reader include black and white, oppositely charged colloidal
+white, oppositely charged colloidal particles suspended in a

-particles suspended in a liquid near a transparent electrode.
-When
+liquid near a transparent electrode.
+When a voltage is applied,

-a voltage is applied, black or white particles crowd on the
+black or white particles crowd on the electrodes and change the

-electrodes and change the color of the “pixel.”
-The pixel is a set
+color of the “pixel.”
+The pixel is a set of oil droplets

-of oil droplets squashed between parallel plate electrodes.
+squashed between parallel plate electrodes.
+Accordingly, the

-non-polar solvent.
+solvent.
 The charged particles can be either

 surfactant-stabilized colloids, which would not dissolve in oil